Connect with us

 Construction estimating is usually done by a project estimator.
 It can also be done by a site manager or other worker depending on the size and scope of the project.

-There are many ways to classify total expenses of a project but most estimators usually classify expenses into direct and indirect costs.
+There are many ways to classify the total expenses of a project but most estimators usually classify expenses into direct and indirect costs.

 Direct expenses are costs that are accountable directly for a specific activity in construction work.
 They include building materials, equipment, and labour.